UKP-SQuARE/square-core/skill-manager/README.md

 ```bash
 make logs
 ```
-You should now be able to interact with the skill manager using the [api.http](./api.http) file, through curl, or via the auto generated ui at [localhost:8000/docs](http://localhost:8000/docs).
+You should now be able to interact with the skill manager using the [api.http](./api.http) file, through curl, or via the auto-generated ui at [localhost:8000/docs](http://localhost:8000/docs).

-Note, we run unvicorn with the `--reload` flag.
-Whenver you modify your code locally, it will restart the webserver to reflect the latest changes.
+Note, we run `unvicorn` with the `--reload` flag.
+Whenever you modify your code locally, it will restart the webserver to reflect the latest changes.

 ## Testing
 Tests include integration tests with mongoDB.
 To run them successfully docker needs to be installed and running on your system.
 The test will automatically spin up a mongoDB instance for testing and shut it down at the end of testing.